seismicshaker/eq-fetch/README.md

 ## About the Project

 This project is in early stage development.
 Any interested users should be able to clone package and use the ISC Event Bibliography search and save results as a CSV or JSON file.
-The ISC Bulletin saerch currently being worked on with the implimentation of GlobalCMT search next.
+The ISC Bulletin search currently being worked on with the implementation of GlobalCMT search next.

+### Directory Structure

+    src/
+      eq_fetch/
+        __init__.py
+        cli.py          # Main CLI entry point (handles interactive shell/session)
+        download.py     # Source registry and download logic search.py       # Search and query construction for each catalog filter.py       # Interactive filtering logic
+        export.py       # Save results to CSV, JSON, XML, etc. utils.py        # Shared helpers (formatting, validation, etc.)

 ## Installation